Cyprus votes for new parliament amid anger over graft scandal - RFI

 Cyprus voters went to the polls Sunday for parliamentary elections amid simmering public anger over the "golden passports" corruption scandal on the Mediterranean island.

+Despite the furore, initial exit polls showed the conservative DISY party apparently poised to remain the largest force in parliament, but again without a majority, forcing President Nicos Anastasiades to continue to rule through a minority government.

-Ultra-nationalists looking to exploit the anti-establishment mood have also played on concerns over migration, another hot-button issue for the European Union's most easterly member state.
+Ultra-nationalists who had looked to exploit the anti-establishment mood and had played on concerns over migration instead appeared to have made gains, while smaller parties seemed to have failed to attract the protest vote.

-A record 658 candidates, representing 15 parties, are vying for 56 seats in parliament before an electorate of more than 550,000.
+A record 658 candidates, representing 15 parties, were vying for 56 seats in parliament before an electorate of more than 550,000.

-The election is limited to government-held areas, excluding the northern third of the island where a breakaway Turkish Cypriot state holds sway.
+The election was limited to government-held areas, excluding the northern third of the island where a breakaway Turkish Cypriot state holds sway.

+An exit poll by state broadcaster CyBC gave DISY 29 percent, and the main opposition party, communists AKEL, 24 percent.

+Exit polls also suggested ultra-nationalist ELAM party could almost double its share to reach over 6 percent of the vote, and may secure more than the two seats they currently hold.

 "There is a very unhappy electorate fed up with the political elite and parliament," said Hubert Faustmann, professor of history and political science at the University of Nicosia.